 In respect of investments in securities, where interest / principal is in arrears, the Bank does not reckon income on such securities and makes provisions as per provisioning norms prescribed by RBI for depreciation in the value of investments.

 b. & c.
-Total gross credit risk exposures & Geographic distribution of exposures, Fund based and Non-fund based d.
-Industry type distribution of Gross credit exposures- fund based and non-fund based:
+Total gross credit risk exposures & Geographic distribution of exposures: Fund and Non-fund based d.
+Industry type distribution of Gross credit exposures: Fund and Non-fund based :